-It cost billions of crowns but there was not enough money for an escalator?
-This question will come to mind of the passengers at the metro station Veleslavín, who will need to change from subway to an airport-bound bus.
-In the area where we can expect constant movement of people with heavy luggage, there is just an immobile solid staircase.
+It cost billions of crowns, but there was not enough money for an escalator?
+This question will come to mind of the passengers at the metro station Veleslavín, who will need to change from a subway to an airport-bound bus.
+In the area where we can expect the constant movement of people with heavy luggage, there is just an immobile solid staircase.
 There will have to be porters to help people with luggage.

 From next week, people who need to take bus 119 to the airport will not get out the subway at Dejvická, but at the new station Veleslavín.